excellalabs/blog-in-a-box/docs/_posts/2022-01-05-getting-started.md

 * You may want to replace or delete the `/docs/favicon.ico` file, which is currently the Excella logo.
 * You may want to set comments in `docs/_config.yaml` from `giscus` to `false` temporarily, until you follow the docs below to set up Giscus commenting.
 * You may want to update the `paginate` setting in `docs/_config.yml` to `5` (default) or something less than the `50` we've set it to for demo purposes.
+* You may wish to rename your repository so that it is not also called `blog-in-a-box`, which makes sense.
+To do that, go into your repository's settings.
+On the main settings page, you'll see the name of the repository which you can edit to a new name and then click the `Rename` button.

 ## How to Subscribe to Updates of This Tool